chris-short/chkcerts/README.md

 # certcheck

-A Go program to display certificate chains in the same vein as certtest.
+A Go program to display certificate chains in the same vein as ssl-tester.

 ## Usage